 The Old West End National Historic District boasts perhaps the finest and most concentrated collection of Victorian and Edwardian residential architecture in the Commonwealth of Virginia.
-Lining Main Street and adjacent side streets just west of the River District is a splendid assemblage of the full range of architectural styles from the AnteBellum era to World War I. Two early nineteenth century houses, in all probability the oldest in Danville, 770 Main Street and 225 Jefferson Avenue (available for purchase), are located in the District.
+Lining Main Street and adjacent side streets just west of the River District is a splendid assemblage of the full range of architectural styles from the AnteBellum era to World War I. Two early nineteenth century houses, in all probability the oldest in Danville, 770 Main Street and 225 Jefferson Avenue, are located in the District.

 The District is particularly rich in distinguished examples of the post-Civil War styles such as the High Victorian Italianate, the High Victorian Gothic, French Renaissance Revival, Romanesque Revival, Eastlake, and Beaux Arts; styles in which good examples are generally rare in the South.
 The existence of these impressive dwellings can be explained by the fact that Danville remained unusually prosperous throughout the late nineteenth century.
 While most of Virginia was suffering an economic depression brought on by the War and Reconstruction, Danville was thriving from its tobacco trade and other industries.

 The leaders of the tobacco industry were among the first groups to erect handsome mansions along Main Street, and the sumptuous house, erected in 1876 by James Gabriel Penn at 862 Main Street, stands as visual evidence of the wealth and taste of the tobacconists.
 The houses of the tobacco industrialists soon began to vie in splendor with the leaders of Danville’s growing textile industry.
 The Schoolfield brothers, among others, erected many fine houses in the District.